zentrocdot/Bash/Transparent_Proxy/README.md

 > <p align="justify">The aim should be to anonymise all Internet traffic via an interface without having to worry about whether a program is running or not in the background.
 TCP/IP traffic as well as DNS requests should be tunneled over the approach.</p>

+### Security Check

+> <p align="justify">For certain groups of people, their lives may depend on internet traffic not having leaks that jeopardize their anonymity.
+I wrote a script <code>anonymity_check.bash</code> to check, if everything works the right way.</p>

 ### Approach

 > <p align="justify">The chosen approach is a transparent proxy that tunnels any type of Internet traffic locally over the defined interface.
 It should also be possible to control the transparent proxy via a GUI.
 In the end, I implemented this as Bash script.</p>